thoughtbot/guides/code-review/README.md

 * Wait to merge the branch until continuous integration (TDDium, Travis CI, CircleCI, etc.) tells you the test suite is green in the branch.
 * Merge once you feel confident in the code and its impact on the project.
+* Final editorial control rests with the PR author.

 [how hard it is to convey emotion online]: https://www.fastcodesign.com/3036748/why-its-so-hard-to-detect-emotion-in-emails-and-texts